frequently asked questions

-How far in advance should we book you?
+How far in advance should I book a marriage celebrant?

 As a popular Sydney marriage celebrant, my diary tends to fill up faster than the d-floor, but I can usually squeeze elopements and microweddings in more easily than larger weddings.
 Most couples planning a big bash book me 6 or more months in advance to secure their preferred date.
 Remember that legally, we need to lodge your Notice of Intended Marriage (NOIM) at least one month before your wedding date, but at least it's valid for up to 18 months so we can get that done well in advance.
 As a general rule though, as soon as you've got a date in mind, let's chat!

-How long does a ceremony usually go for?
+How long does a wedding ceremony go for?

 A typical Cellebrate civil marriage ceremony for a larger, fully customised wedding usually runs for about 20 to 25 minutes.
 This includes all the important legal declarations, your vows, any special inclusions or rituals, and of course, the signing of the paperwork.
 I find it’s the perfect amount of time to be meaningful without being boring - people ain’t paying attention beyond 30 minutes, trust me!